Techme2911/ark/readme.md

 directory of text files into a self-contained website that can be viewed locally or served remotely.

 * Ark is extensible.
-It has builtin support for source files written in [Markdown][] and [Syntex][], but can be extended via plugins to support any similar text-to-html format.
+It has a built in support for source files written in [Markdown][] and [Syntex][], but can be extended via plugins to support any similar text-to-html format.